oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

     **What does it do?**

-    This snippet calls the MCP tool embed\_db\_impl to generate a vector embedding for the phrase “Where are you from?” directly inside Oracle Database 23ai.
+    This snippet calls the MCP tool embed\_db\_impl to generate a vector embedding for the phrase “Where are you from?” directly inside Oracle AI Database.
 The code then shows the length of the resulting vector and previews the first eight values.

     What makes MCP powerful here is that embedding becomes just another tool in the protocol—no separate service calls or glue code are required.
 Any agent or workflow at Seer Holding can now request embeddings in the same way it requests a SQL query or a chat response, making it easy to build vector search and RAG pipelines that combine structured and unstructured data consistently.